Reach Financial Dream of Home Ownership

 Creating a Budget

 The budget is the foundation upon which your financial plan rests.
-I think of it as the roadmap where I can plan the best route to get where I need to be in terms of my goals.
-To gain control over your money, you must know how much is coming in and where you spend it.
+I think of it as the roadmap to plan the best route to get where I need to be in terms of my goals.
+To control your money, you must know how much is coming in and where you spend it.
 There are several techniques to help you keep track.

 Don't Overlook Important Considerations